The Lown Institute Has Recognized Jamaica Hospital and Flushing Hospital Medical Centers For Excellence in Health Equity

 The MediSys Health Network cultivates a culture of safety by prioritizing infection control and prevention.
 All employees have an important part to play in preventing the spread of infections, and everyone’s contribution to safety is highly valued.

-The CARE Award Program recognizes employees who receive positive written remarks from patients or their loved ones after receiving high-quality and compassionate care.
+The CARE Award program recognizes employees who receive positive written remarks from patients or their loved ones after receiving high-quality and compassionate care.

 The criteria for the award are: